-Ivy League, IB Curriculum, Learning Differences, and Athletic Recruitment.
-Our experts have direct experience in these four important segments of college admissions.
+Ivy League, IB Curriculum and Athletic Recruitment.
+Our experts have direct experience in these three important segments of college admissions.

 A number of institutions have invited us to speak at their campus due to our unparalleled experience and services, including: